IBM/model-evaluation-workbench/README.md

 * Change directory to model-evaluation-workbench

 ### 4.2 Deploy to local machine
-- If eclipse is not installed on your local machine then install Eclipse following this [link](https://www.eclipse.org/downloads/)
+- If eclipse is not installed on your local machine then install Eclipse following instructions provided in this [link](https://www.eclipse.org/downloads/)
 - After the installation, launch Eclipse
-- In the menu, goto file->Import
+- In the eclipse menu, click `file` and then click `import`
-- Under Import wizard, expand General folder and select `Existing Project into Workspace`.
+- Under import wizard, expand `General` folder and select `Existing Project into Workspace`.
-- Click Next and browse to the cloned project folder.
+- Click `Next` and browse to the cloned project folder.
-- Click the Finish button.
+- Click the `Finish` button.
 - Setup Liberty server in eclipse as per this [Link](https://www.ibm.com/blogs/bluemix/2016/05/liberty-and-eclipse-create-server-p10/)
 - Application needs to access models to send requests to and get responses from them.
 Access details of these models have to be provided in server config (server.env) file of liberty server.
 A sample server.env file snapshot is as in below image.
 You will need to provide the credentials of the models.
 You can access NLC credentials as described in section `Create NLC service instance`

 ![](Images/Local_Serv_Cred.png)
 - Start the Liberty Server
 ![](Images/LibertySrvStart.png)